-You can add global actions to almost any page that supports actions.
-Global create actions enable users to create object records, but the new record has no relationship with other records.
+You can add global guick actions to almost any page that supports actions.
+Use global actions to let users log call details, create or update records, or send email, all without leaving the page they're on.
+Global create actions enable users to create object records, but the new record has no direct relationship with other records.